TRANSMED (Pilot project)

 Fax: + 33 (0)4 94 87 83 07

-Brief description of the project (pdf file - 4,9 Mo)
+Brief description of the project (PDF file - 4,9 Mo).

 Project Summary:

-Figure 1 represents such an optimal network, based on existing shipping lines.
+TRANSMED aims, in fine, at developing a network for monitoring the surface of the Mediterranean, using ships of opportunity.
+Figure 1 represents such an optimal network, based on existing/actual shipping lines.
 It includes routes crossing the whole basins, sampling the dense water formation areas, and investigating poorly-known areas.
 Ferries are especially adequate, since they allow building time series with a relatively high temporal scale.
 Thus it is generally possible to correctly describe the mesoscale, which is present everywhere in the Mediterranean.
-Moreover a network allows a (quasi)synoptic view at the basin scale.
 Usually sub-sampled data are sent in real time (via Inmarsat), and contribute to operational oceanography.

 Cooperating agencies: